How to Use Honey in Tea

 In general, adhering to the idea that it was important to consume raw foods without changing any of their molecular structure.

-But, if is was truly toxic, what about pasteurized honey.
-No longer a raw food, it that has been pasteurized has been treated to kill any bacteria that might be present.
+But, if heat made honey truly toxic, what about pasteurized honey.
+No longer a raw food, it that has been pasteurized (heated) to kill any bacteria that might be present.
 This allows people with immune problems to enjoy it safely.

 FAQs